 This Policy and any amendments hereto shall apply as of the moment when they are published on the Website.

 This Policy is aimed at informing users of the www.virtuslab.com website (the Website) (the Users) about purposes of storing and gaining access to cookies in the Users’ terminal equipment and about options to set terms of storing or gaining access to the cookies through browser settings or service configuration.
-The Website’s controller (the Controller) might store the cookies in the Users’ terminal equipment and have access thereto.
+The Website’s controller (the Controller /Co-Controller) might store the cookies in the Users’ terminal equipment and have access thereto.

 What are cookies?